 Travel destinations in East Africa

 The East African countries are becoming increasingly popular among tourists.
-The number of tourists arriving in Kenya and Tanzania was significantly higher in 2023 than in 2019, before the covid-outbreak.
-This is remarkable, since most countries were still recovering in the year 2023, and were unable to reach the pre-pandemic numbers.
+The number of tourists arriving in Kenya and Tanzania was significantly higher in 2023 than in 2019, before the Covid-19 outbreak.
+This is remarkable, since most countries were still recovering during the year 2023, and were unable to reach the pre-pandemic numbers.
 This is a clear indicator of the increasing popularity of the East African region.

 East African visa